 Interpretation of the test results is limited by the information that is currently available.
-Better interpretation should be possible in the future as our knowledge about human genetics and the patient's condition improve.
+Better interpretation should be possible in the future as more data and knowledge about human genetics and this specific disorder are accumulated.

 When Next Gen or Sanger sequencing does not reveal any difference from the reference sequence, or when a sequence variant is homozygous, we cannot be certain that we were able to detect both patient alleles.
-Occasionally, a patient may carry an allele which does not capture or amplify due for example to a large deletion or insertion.
+Occasionally, a patient may carry an allele which does not capture or amplify, due for example to a large deletion or insertion.

-Copy number variants (CNVs) of four exons or more in size are detected with sensitivity approaching 100% through analysis of Next Gen sequence data.
-However, sensitivity for detection of CNVs smaller than four exons is lower (we estimate ~75%).
+Where applicable (see below), Copy Number Variants (CNVs) of four exons or more in size are detected through analysis of Next Gen sequence data with sensitivity approaching 100%.
+Sensitivity however varies from gene to gene based on exon size, depth of coverage, and characteristics of the region.
+Sensitivity for detection of CNVs smaller than four exons is lower (we estimate ~80%).